Information about Illinois for each letter of the alphabet.

 The JUDICIARY Systemof Illinois is the system of courts that interprets and applies the law in the name of the state.
 It is divided into 3 main branches - The Supreme Court, the Appelate Court, and the Circuit Court.
 The Supreme Court oversees the administration of the court system.
 The Illinois Court of Claims decides all monetary claims against the government.
 Some judges are elected while others are appointed.

 Many aspects of life in Illinois focus on KIDS and the state has a special Illinois Kid Zone.
 The Department of Agriculture and the Department of Natural Resources each have a Kids Page.
 Agriculture in the Classroom has information about agriculture in the state.
+The U.S. Mint has a special Kids Page.
+CLICK HERE for Illinois coloring pages.

 Public LIBRARIES are located throughout Illinois.
 The Chicago Public Library is the 9th largest public library in the country.
 The State Library is in Springfield.
 Illinois has a Poet Laureate and celebrates National Poetry Month.